selimober/selimober.github.io/_posts/2015-05-11-saving-continuous-deployment.md

 Recently I found a picture I took 3 years ago.
 And fond memories of that forced me into writing this post.

 Below is my close friend and colleague, also the solution architect of the long term project we've been working on.
 It's Saturday, Maybe Sunday.
-We are in the middle of a _"real Continuous Deployment"_, more on that later.
-You can see the concentration and determination on my colleague, needed by any _"continuous deployer"_, again more of that later.
+We are in the middle of a _"real Continuous Deployment"_.
+More on that later.
+You can see the concentration and determination on my colleague, needed by any _"continuous deployer"_.
+Again more on that later.

 <img class="full_width" src="/assets/img/20150511/mighty_continuous_deployer.jpg" />